-The engagement with IDC took place from August to November 2024.
+The engagement with IDC took place in March 2025.

 ISS-CORPORATE'S BUSINESS PRACTICES

 ISS-Corporate has conducted this verification in strict compliance with the ISS Group Code of Ethics, which lays out detailed requirements in integrity, transparency, professional competence and due care, professional behavior and objectivity for the ISS business and team members.
 It is designed to ensure that the verification is conducted independently and without any conflicts of interest with other parts of the ISS Group.